 What do you do when you’ve messed up?
-At work you might go back to the drawing board, starting from the beginning.
+At work you might go back to the drawing board and start from the beginning.
 Did you miss calculate or overlook some detail?
-When a relationship has been bruised and trust broken, you might go back to the person looking for a fresh start.
+When a relationship has been bruised and trust broken, you might go back to that person looking for a fresh start.
 What about in your spiritual journey?
 What do you do when you fall short, stumble or fail?
 We need to go back to our spiritual roots, back to the beginning.

 So, here was Abraham having failed big time in his faith.
 Not only did God have to bail him out, but he was publicly humiliated and embarrassed by a pagan king.
 Is there any recovery from this bad judgment call?
 What did he do?
 He went back to his spiritual roots, to Bethel, the place where he had worshiped the Lord– back to the beginning of his faith journey.

 When’s the last time a crisis overwhelmed you with fear?
 In spite of God’s past faithfulness, you decide to take matters into your own hands.
 What was the outcome?

 The good news in Abraham’s failure is God’s redemption.
 The same redemption offered to us no matter the magnitude of our mistake.
 So, when you fail in your walk with God, where do you go?
 What is your Bethel – your spiritual roots?
 Confess your sin to God and ask Him to forgive you.
 I promise He will.
 And like Abraham, you’ll discover what it’s like to have your relationship with God restored.